 Prosecution of Public Corruption: An Overview of Amendments Under H.R.
-2572 and S. 401

-Charles DoyleSenior Specialist in American Public Law

-September 21, 2011

-Congressional Research Service

-7-5700 www.crs.gov R42016

-Congressional Operations Briefing- Capitol Hill Workshop

-Congressional Operations Briefing and Seminar

-The definitive overview of how Congress works.
+2572 and Title II of the STOCK Act Charles DoyleSenior Specialist in American Public Law February 6, 2012 Congressional Research Service 7-5700 www.crs.gov R42016 Congressional Operations Briefing- Capitol Hill Workshop Congressional Operations Briefing and Seminar The definitive overview of how Congress works.

 This intensive course is offered as a 3-day public Briefing and as a tailored on-site 3, 4 or 5-day program.
 Public Briefings are offered throughout the year in Washington, DC.
 Space is limited.
 Dates, Agenda, Previous Faculty, and Secure Online Registration:

 TCNCHW.com

 On-site Congressional Briefings and Capitol Hill Workshops for agencies:

 CLCHW.com

 202-678-1600 The Capitol.
 Net